 Andrew Gilmore, Institute of International and European Affairs

-Andrew Gilmore is Deputy Director of Research at the Institute of International and European Affairs, in Dublin, Ireland.
-In his role at the IIEA, he is responsible for coordinating the work of the IIEA’s UK project group, with oversight over the Institute’s extensive Brexit events and publications programme.
-He also oversees the IIEA’s Foreign Policy, Enlargement and European Neighbourhood Policy research and event programmes.
-He is the author or co-author of several books, articles and policy briefs for the IIEA and other organisations.
+Andrew Gilmore is the deputy director of research at the Institute of International and European Affairs (IIEA) in Dublin.
+He leads the work of the IIEA’s UK project group, including its extensive Brexit events and publications programme.
+He also oversees the IIEA’s foreign policy, enlargement and European Neighbourhood Policy research and event programmes.
+He is the author or co-author of several books, articles, and policy briefs for the IIEA and other organisations.

 Justinas Mickus, Vilnius Institute for Policy Analysis

-Justinas Mickus is an Associate Analyst at the Vilnius Institute for Policy Analysis.
-His main research areas are European integration, with a special focus on EU trade and security policy.
-He also covers specific questions related to the Nordic-Baltic region and its role within the EU.
-Before joining the Vilnius Institute, Justinas worked for the Liechtenstein Institute of Self-Determination at Princeton University and was a research fellow at the Princeton-Humboldt research program EUROFORT and the Princeton-Sciences Po research program EUROGLOB.
+Justinas Mickus is an associate analyst at the Vilnius Institute for Policy Analysis (VIPA).
+His research centres on the processes of European integration, with a special focus on EU commercial and competition policy.
+He also covers questions related to the Nordic-Baltic cooperation in the context of European and transatlantic politics.
+Before joining the Vilnius Institute, Mickus worked for the Liechtenstein Institute of Self-Determination at Princeton University.
+He graduated from Princeton University in 2020 and is currently pursuing MPhil at the University of Cambridge.

 Cassiopée Thuin, University of Luxembourg

-Daniel Mainwaring is an international foreign policy advisor and researcher based in Malta.
-He has a Master’s in Global Policy Studies from the Lyndon B Johnson School of Public Affairs at the University of Texas at Austin.
-Among other recent positions, he has been an advisor to the Maltese Ministry for Foreign Affairs and a researcher for the International Centre for Migration Policy Development.
-His primary research interests are human smuggling and irregular migration policy.
+Daniel Mainwaring is an independent foreign policy advisor and researcher based in Malta.
+He holds an MA in global policy studies from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
+Among other recent positions, he has been an advisor to the Maltese ministry for foreign affairs and a researcher for the International Centre for Migration Policy Development.
+He is a regular contributor to Oxford Analytica.
+His primary research interests are irregular migration policy and Mediterranean relations.

 Niels van Willigen, Leiden University